Newsletter Signup

 My favorite tomato soup recipe!
-You wouldn’t think that three ingredients — butter, onion, and tomato — can come together to make such a velvety and delicious tomato soup, but let me tell you.
+You wouldn’t think three ingredients (butter, onion, and tomato) can combine to make such a velvety and delicious tomato soup, but let me tell you.
 They can.
-Jump to the Tomato Soup Recipe

 Tomato Soup Recipe Video